12 Best Benefits of Kiwi Fruit

-Health benefits of kiwi include improved digestive and cardiovascular health.
-The affluence of antioxidants in the kiwifruit proves valuable in various medical conditions such as cancer, insomnia, macular degeneration and diabetes.
+Health benefits of kiwi fruit include improved digestive and cardiovascular health and it aids in the treatment of cancer, insomnia, macular degeneration and diabetes.
 Flavonoids-rich kiwi is beneficial during pregnancy, contributes in keeping the skin healthy and promotes the absorption of iron in the body.
 Anti-microbial properties of kiwi guards against a range of pathogens and strengthens the immune defense of the body.

 Kiwi fruit is a delicious berry of a woody, twining vine and is popularly known with its shortened version as ‘kiwi’.
-Kiwi is native to China and is revered as the country’s national fruit.
+It is native to China and is revered as the country’s national fruit.
 Originally known as ‘Yang Tao’, kiwi is an oval-shaped, dull brown colored fruit with a fuzzy texture.
 The inside pulp is a vivid, semi-translucent, bright green flesh with a radiant pattern of lighter-colored spikes, freckled with a few tiny, edible black seeds.
 Kiwi fruit has a unique and invigorating flavor with a soft and just about creamy texture.
 The Actinidia genus which includes kiwi comprises of about 60 species.
-Globally, the most commonly consumed kiwifruits are the ‘fuzzy kiwi’ and ‘golden kiwi’.
+Globally, the most commonly consumed varieties are the ‘fuzzy’ and ‘golden’.

 Kiwi was brought from China to New Zealand during the early 20th century by the missionaries.
 With the growing appreciation of this exotic fruit, people of New Zealand renamed it as Chinese Gooseberries.
 Later, it was imported to United States where it proved quite popular.
 After multiple rechristening, the fruit was finally named as ‘kiwi’ in the honor of the national bird of New Zealand for its small, fuzzy, brown appearance resembles the fur coat of the flightless brown kiwi bird.
 Presently, Italy, New Zealand, France, Japan, Chile and the United States are the major contributors in the commercial production of the kiwifruit.

-The small kiwifruit stores a treasure of nutritional surprises.
-Kiwi is an excellent source of vitamin C (ascorbic acid).
+The small kiwi fruit stores a treasure of nutritional surprises.
+It is an excellent source of vitamin C (ascorbic acid).
 Others vitamins including vitamin A, folate, vitamin E (alpha-tocopherol) and vitamin K (phylloquinone) are also present in good amounts.
-The mineral wealth of kiwi fruit includes tremendous quantity of potassium along with other minerals such as calcium, magnesium and phosphorous.
-All these vital nutrients in kiwifruit come with an additional bonus of dietary fiber.
+The mineral wealth of kiwi includes tremendous quantity of potassium along with other minerals such as calcium, magnesium and phosphorous.
+All these vital nutrients in the fruit come with an additional bonus of dietary fiber.

 The growing global popularity of the kiwifruit attributes to an amazing blend of its unique appearance, flavor and nutritional assets.
-Benefits of kiwifruit for medical conditions have been discussed as under:
+Benefits of the fruit for medical conditions have been discussed as under:

 Cardiovascular health: As mentioned, kiwifruit is rich in protective polyphenols along with vitamin C, vitamin E and potassium which are effective in the maintenance of cardiovascular health.
-An investigative study has revealed that kiwifruit exerts inhibitory activities which aids in the reduction of triglycerides in the blood.
+An investigative study has revealed that the fruit exerts inhibitory activities which aids in the reduction of triglycerides in the blood.
 According to the study, consumption of couple of kiwis on a daily basis helps in reducing the platelet aggression response or the risk of blood clotting.
-This fibronolytic effect of kiwifruit on the blood vessels prevents the risk of thromboembolic and cardiac disorders like atherosclerosis.
+This fibronolytic effect of the fruit on the blood vessels prevents the risk of thromboembolic and cardiac disorders like atherosclerosis.

-Better sleep: Kiwifruit is a source of serotonin which helps to promote better sleep.
+Better sleep: It is a source of serotonin which helps to promote better sleep.
 An investigative study conducted in this regard has shown that consumption of kiwi helps in improving the sleep efficiency and total sleep time.
-Kiwi may also help in improving the sleep onset and reducing the waking time after the onset and hence provides relief from the sleep disturbances.
-Kiwi contains good amounts of flavonoids such as naringenin, quercitin, rutin, catechin, epicatechin which modulates the sleep inducing receptors and is considered an effectual plant-based sedative agent.
+It may also help in improving the sleep onset and reducing the waking time after the onset and hence provides relief from the sleep disturbances.
+The fruit contains good amounts of flavonoids such as naringenin, quercitin, rutin, catechin, epicatechin which modulates the sleep inducing receptors and is considered an effectual plant-based sedative agent.
 Attributing to this, the peel of kiwi is a potent ingredient for the development of natural sleeping aids.

-Improves iron absorption: An amazing benefit of kiwifruit is its ability to facilitate the absorption of iron in the body.
-Richness of vitamin C and other phytochemicals such as lutein and zeaxanthin in kiwi helps in improving iron status in the body and prevents iron deficiency disorders.
+Improves iron absorption: An amazing benefit of kiwi is its ability to facilitate the absorption of iron in the body.
+Richness of vitamin C and other phytochemicals such as lutein and zeaxanthin in the fruit helps in improving iron status in the body and prevents iron deficiency disorders.
 A comparative study performed between kiwi and banana has revealed that consumption of kiwi along with iron-rich breakfast cereal results in significant progress in the status of iron in the body as compared to banana.

 Digestive health: Kiwi may prove valuable for maintaining a healthy digestive system.
 It is a delicious source of fiber which promotes digestion and intestinal health.
-Kiwi helps in providing relief from constipation by stimulating the bowel system.
-The natural laxative properties of kiwi fruit owing to its fiber content add bulk to the stool and make them soft.
-A study conducted on Kiwi has revealed that kiwifruit stores a good amount of proteolytic enzyme actinidin which improves the digestion of proteins and facilitates smooth traffic through the digestive system.
-Polysaccharides present in kiwi helps in averting the adhesion of enteropathogens and stimulate the probiotic bacteria in the colon.
+It helps in providing relief from constipation by stimulating the bowel system.
+The natural laxative properties of this fruit owing to its fiber content add bulk to the stool and make them soft.
+A study conducted on Kiwi has revealed that it stores a good amount of proteolytic enzyme actinidin which improves the digestion of proteins and facilitates smooth traffic through the digestive system.
+Polysaccharides present in the fruit helps in averting the adhesion of enteropathogens and stimulate the probiotic bacteria in the colon.
 Kiwi extracts promotes the growth of lactic acid and inhibits the development of Escherichia Coli bacteria and aids in sustaining digestive health.

 Strong immune defense: Kiwi contributes favorably in the regulation of the innate and adaptive immune system which is very critical for the healthy functioning of the body.
 Consumption of kiwifruit helps in fighting seasonal infections and other ailments attributing its anti-microbial and anti-fungal action.
 Extracts from kiwi have shown to exert bacteriostatic action against various pathogens including Staphylococcus aureus and Staphyloccous pyogenes.
 Kiwi fruit helps in reducing the symptoms of cold and flu and other upper respiratory tract infections.
 It also exerts anti-inflammatory effects and exhibits the activity of pro-inflammatory cytokines.